Into the Unknown (Bad Religion album): Legacy

 Into the Unknown is Bad Religion's most controversial release.
 The band broke up after the album's release, but reformed in 1985.
 Gurewitz characterized the album as a "terrible misstep".
+Graffin thought it sounded like the early work of R.E.M., and that it would have been received better had it been released a couple of years later.
 Although Into the Unknown has never been officially released on CD, bootleg CDs of the album exist.

-Greg Graffin recalls that the band only performed material from this album once when it was released; when Bad Religion premiered the material live, only 12 people turned out for the concert because fans learned that the band was going to bring keyboards on stage.
-The band then decided not to bring keyboards on tour with them and return to their hardcore punk sound.
+Graffin recalls that the band only performed material from this album once when it was released: when Bad Religion premiered the material live, only 12 people turned up for the concert after fans learned that the band was going to bring keyboards on stage.
+The band subsequently decided not to bring keyboards on tour with them, and to return to their hardcore punk sound.
 In October 2010, the band performed "Billy Gnosis", the first time in 27 years that Bad Religion had performed any songs from the album in concert.
 In December, the band released the vinyl box set 30 Years of Bad Religion, which reissued all 15 of the band's LPs, including Into the Unknown.
 The band's website offers commentaries from Greg Graffin and Brett Gurewitz.
 "The Dichotomy" was repeatedly played live in 2019.

-Only four songs have been played live off this album: "It's Only Over When...", "Billy Gnosis", "The Dichotomy" and "...You Give Up".
+As of 2025, only four songs have been played live from this album: "It's Only Over When...", "Billy Gnosis", "The Dichotomy" and "...You Give Up".

 Track listing

 Personnel

+Adapted from the album liner notes.